solisaegis/SolisAegis/structural-rationality-layer/computational-reference-models-sympy-jupyter-addendum/readme.md

 They do not implement, enforce, test, certify, align, contain, monitor, constrain, or control any artificial intelligence system.

+They do not modify training, inference, weights, embeddings, activations, objective functions, reward structures, deployment conditions, model behavior, or runtime execution.

 ---

 ## Canonical Records